knpuniversity/symfony4/sfcasts/upgrade-sf5/recipe-commands.md

 # Upgrading Recipes: New Commands!

-Coming soon...

-Fun fact.
-If you start a brand new Symfony 4 or Symfony 5 project behind the scenes, what you're doing is you're actually cloning from this repository.
-`symfony/skeleton`.
-Yes, your project literally starts as a single `composer.json` file, but by the time you see it, there's actually a bunch of other files.
+Fun fact time!
+When you start a brand new Symfony project, behind the scenes, what you're *actually* doing is cloning from this repository: `symfony/skeleton`.
+Yep, your app *literally* starts as a single `composer.json` file.
+But *seconds* later, a new Symfony app will be filled with the directory structure and about 15 files.

-and the reason is that everything you see in your directory when you start a new project is actually added by a recipe.
-So even like the most core files, like for example, `public/index.php`, this is the file that our web browser hits.
-We never have to look in here.
-That bootstraps a framework.
-This was, it was added by a recipe, one of the recipes for one from one of the packages inside of this `composer.json` file.
-Another example is `config/bootstrap.php`.
-This is a super low level boring file that handles bootstrapping the environment variables.
-It's super important that everyone has the exact same copy of this file to make sure that the behavior is consistent everywhere and then configuration files.
-All of these configuration files are originally added by different recipes.
-For example, `cache.yaml` wasn't uh, is installed from the recipe from `symfony/cache`

-Now the interesting thing is that over time, a lot of times these recipes update like the cache dot.
-If we installed the `symfony/cache` component today, it might give us a slightly different `cache.yaml` file.
-Now, there are three reasons that a recipe, my update first and we might re someone might update a recipe just because they want to add more examples or maybe tweak the documentation to make it more clear how to use some file.
-That's not really that important for us to update into our application.
-The second reason is that they might add new keys to a configuration file that activates a new feature that's available that is not critical to update into our, it's that critical if we update that into our applications, but that is a little bit more important in the third reason that RSP, my update is because it might actually change a file to fix something important.
-Like for example, this has happened historically, historically, they've ever been small tweaks to the `bootstrap.php` file to make sure that the environment variables have just the right behavior and all the situations, those types of updates we do want in our application, we want our `bootstrap.php` to look exactly like it should so that we get the best behavior.
+15 other files.

+## All Config Files Come from a Recipe

+*All* of those things are added by different *recipes*.
+So even the most "core" files - for example, `public/index.php`, the file that our web browser executes, is added by a recipe!
+We pretty much *never* need to look inside here or do anything, even though it's *critical* to our app working.

+Another example is `config/bootstrap.php`: the boring, low-level file that initializes and normalizes environment variables.
+It's important that all Symfony projects have the same version of this file.
+If they didn't, some apps might work different than others, even if they use the same version of Symfony.
+That also means you might get weird behavior even if you follow the documentation perfectly.

+All of the configuration files were *also* originally added by recipes.
+For example, `cache.yaml` comes from - surprise! - the recipe for `symfony/cache`.

+## Why Recipes Update

+Over time, the recipes *themselves* tend to change.
+If we installed the `symfony/cache` component today, it *might* give us a slightly *different* `cache.yaml` file.

+There are three reasons that a recipe might change.
+First, someone might update a recipe *just* because they want to add more examples or add some more documentation comments to a config file.
+Those changes aren't super important.

+Second, a recipe might update when someone add a config key in a configuration file to activate a new feature that's probably from a new version of that library.
+These changes aren't *critical* to know about... but it *is* nice to know if a new feature is available.
+We saw that a few minutes ago when the updated MonologBundle told us about a cool new option for filtering logs by status code.

+The third reason a recipe might update is because something needs to be fixed, or we decide that we want to change some behavior.
+These changes *are* important.

+Let me give you an example: during the first year after Symfony 4.0, several small but important tweaks were made to the  `bootstrap.php` file to make sure that the environment variables have *just* the right behavior.
+If you started your project on Symfony 4.0 and never "updated" the `bootstrap.php` file, your app will be handling environment variables in a different way than other apps.
+That's... not
+great: we want our `bootstrap.php` file to look *exactly* like it should.

+## New Recipe Commands!

-Now, a moment ago when we did all the composer upgrading, one of the packages that we upgraded was actually `symfony/flex` itself.
-We upgraded it to `1.6.0` well.
-Guess what?
-Starting in Symfony `1.6.0` there are some brand new fancy, amazing, incredible commands added to composer to help us upgrade our recipes.
-It still takes a little bit of work and a little bit of care, but it's now very possible.
-A big thanks to community member and my friend max Helios who really helped get this done.
-All right, so let's check this out.
-Move over to your terminal and run
+A few minutes ago, when we did all the composer updating stuff, one of the packages that we upgraded was `symfony/flex` itself: we upgraded it to `1.6.0`.
+Well guess what?!
+Starting in Flex `1.6.0`, there are some brand new fancy, amazing, incredible commands inside Composer to help us inspect & upgrade our recipes.
+It still takes a little bit of work and care, but the process is now very possible.
+A big thanks to community member and friend [maxhelias](https://github.com/maxhelias) who really helped get this done.

+Let's go check this out!
+Move over to your terminal and run:

 ```terminal
 composer recipes
 ```

-this gives you a print out of all of the recipes that have been installed into our system, including whether or not there is an update available.
-Now, because my project was originally created in Symfony 4.0 it's fairly old and a lot of these things have recipes, have updates available,
+Cool!
+This lists *every* recipe that we have installed and whether or not there is an update available.
+Heck, it will even show you if a package that's installed *has* a recipe that you're missing - maybe because it was added later.

+Because my project was originally created on Symfony 4.0, it's fairly old and a *lot* of recipes have updates.
+The recipe system is *also* relatively new, so I think there were more updates during the first 2 years of that system than there will be in the *next* two years.
+We've got some work to do.
+Of course, we could just *ignore* these recipe updates... but we're risking our app not working quite right or missing info about new features.

+## Inspecting the twig/extension Recipe

-and also because the, the recipe system is relatively new.
-There's just been a lot of updates over the past two years, so there's a little bit more work to do if we want to update all of these recipes.
-Now let's look at one of these specifically compose the `twig/extensions`.
-This is not a particularly important library, but we can run a
+Let's look at one of these more closely.
+How about `twig/extensions`.
+This is not a particularly important library, but it's a nice one to start with.
+Run:

 ```terminal
 composer recipes twig/extensions
 ```

-to get details about that specific one.
-Now what you can see here, as you can see, it actually has a link to the installed version of the recipe so I can go back over to the browser and put that in and you'll see that this is what the recipe look like.
-The moment that we installed it.
-And if you look over here, the latest recipe, we can also look at the latest recipe and it looks like this.
+to see more details.
+Interesting: it has a link to the installed version of the recipe.
+Let's go check that out in the browser.
+Paste and... this is what the recipe looked like the *moment* we installed it.
+We can also go grab the URL to see what the *latest* version of the recipe looks like.

-Now, if we looked at the history of this, you can see that's the one that we have installed is the, has the nine, eight, six.
-It's actually this commit right here.
-So this recipe is out of date, but the only change that's been made to it is this one commit.
-And if you search down here for `twig/extensions` to see all the changes that were made, this is a completely superficial change.
-We changed till date to know because they mean the same thing, but no is more obvious.
-So that is not at all an important, uh, an important thing for us to update.
-So I'm just going to skip that one for now.
-And actually more importantly, I want to focus on, because we're updating Symfony, I want to focus on upgrading the recipes for everything that starts with `symfony/`.
-So next, let's start actually upgrading some of these recipes.
-A few of these like `symfony/console`, a `symfony/framework-bundle` are critically important to make sure that you have consistent behavior in your application.
+Check out the commit history.
+The version of the recipe *we* have installed has a commit hash starting with `c986`.
+Back on the history, hey!
+That commit is right here!
+So this recipe *is* out of date, but the *only* change that's been made is this *one* commit.
+Inside it... search for `twig/extensions` to find its changes.
+Ha!
+It's completely superficial: we changed from using tilde (`~`) to `null`, but just for clarity: those are equivalent in YAML.

+Yep!
+The update to `twig/extension` is not important *at all*.
+We *could* still update it - and I'll show you how next.
+But, I'm going to skip it for now.
+Because... this is a tutorial about upgrading Symfony!
+So I want to focus on upgrading the recipes for everything that starts with `symfony/`.

+Let's start that process next by focusing on, surprisingly, one of the *most* important recipes: `symfony/console`.